A Christmas Carol (1984 TV Movie)

 Young Scrooge: [Fan enters the boarding school where young Ebenezer sleeps on a desk] Fan?

 Fan: Dear, dear brother!
-I've come to take you home, brother.
+I've come to bring you home, brother.
 Home for good and all!
 Father is so much kinder now than he used to be.
 One night, he spoke with me so gently that I worked up the courage to ask him if you might come home!
 And he said yes, you should.
 We came in a coach to pick you up; it's right outside!

 Young Scrooge: You've grown into quite a young woman, Fan.